UK Space Ambitions: 100 year wait until Sutherland spaceport sees a return?18th Sep 2019

 A closer examination of the plans set out initially for Sutherland suggested that 20 launches per year would be scheduled for that particular site.
 Although the recent announcement outlining the public consultation process has suggested a maximum of 10 launches per year.
 Other reports have suggested six launches per year.

-Whether it is 6, 10 or 20 launches from the Sutherland location, it is looking likely to take quite some time before either the UK Space Agency or the consortium’s investors see any return on their investments.
+Whether it is 6, 10 or 20 launches from the Sutherland Spaceport, it is looking likely to take quite some time before either the UK Space Agency or the consortium’s investors see any return on their investments.
 With initial expenditure looking highly likely to exceed the £100m mark and potentially anywhere between £25m and £100m on additional infrastructure including roads, bridges & utility services, at a conservative estimate of £1m revenue per launch, a twelve year period of operation would generate £120m in gross revenue and with the extremely high costs of launching rockets this may only generate £12m in profit.
 This would then give you a ‘break even’ point around 100 years down the line.

 To date, the UK Space Agency have awarded £23.5m to Lockheed Martin.
 Highlands and Islands Enterprise have pledged £9.8m to the project.
 Orbex Space have been awarded £5.5m by UKSA and have announced a total of £30m in inbound private investment. £5m will be put into the venture by the Nuclear Decommissioning Authority.
 The UK government have pitched in £2.5m in grants.
 This gives us a total of £46.3m already pumped into the spaceport alone, by local and central government.